Guide

 Promote a scenario to baseline

-When you find a scenario that performs better, you can promote it to become the new baseline.
-This resets the comparison point so future scenarios are measured against your latest best plan.
+You can promote a scenario to become the new baseline.
+This resets the comparison point so future scenarios are measured against that configuration.

 Sensitivity summary

 A 2D sweep over two constraints.
-Each point shows the optimal regime — which constraints bind and what plan the solver recommends.
-Regime boundaries show where small parameter changes flip the entire strategy.
+Each point shows the active-limit region, with transitions and infeasible points called out so you can see where small parameter changes flip the strategy.

 When two objectives compete (e.g., throughput vs. cost), the Pareto frontier shows every efficient tradeoff point.
 Each point on the curve represents a plan where you can't improve one objective without worsening the other.

 Monte Carlo sampling over your constraint uncertainty ranges.
-Shows the probability that the current plan stays feasible under real-world variation, and which constraints cause the most failures.
+Shows the probability that sampled scenarios stay feasible under real-world variation, and which constraints cause the most failures.

 What to validate next

-SSPLAX uses sensitivity results alongside assumption quality to tell you where to focus validation effort.
+Sensitivity results and assumption quality together point to where validation effort pays off most.
 The highest-priority items are constraints that:

 - -Have high pressure scores (the model is sensitive to them)

-- -Have low confidence or missing sources in the assumption ledger
+- -Have low input confidence or missing sources in input documentation

 - -Are the first to cause infeasibility under stress

-See Assumptions & Validation for how to fill in sources, confidence, and ranges.
+See Assumptions & Validation for how to fill in sources, input confidence, value type, notes, and review bounds.

 Hypothesis testing

-Type a natural-language "what if" question and SSPLAX translates it into constraint and edge changes, re-solves, and shows you the result.
+Type a plain-language "what if" and SSPLAX turns it into constraint and edge changes, previews the interpretation, and stages the reviewed changes in Scenario B.

 "What if yield improves to 80%?"

 → Interprets as: increase the yield assumption from 72% to 80%.
-Re-solves and shows throughput jumps from 18,400 to 24,100 units/mo, with capacity becoming the new bottleneck.
+Staging it in Scenario B shows throughput jumps from 18,400 to 24,100 units/mo, with capacity becoming the new bottleneck.

-The system shows you its interpretation and any assumptions it made, so you can verify before acting on the result.
+You see its interpretation and any assumptions it made, so you can check them before acting on the result.

 Build a decision brief

-When you're ready to share findings, SSPLAX generates a structured decision packet that captures:
+When you're ready to share findings, you can generate a decision brief that captures:

 - -Binding constraints and key bottlenecks